ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 -   `user` — User name.
 -   `password` — Password.
 -   `allow_empty` — If `true`, then other replicas are allowed to connect without authentication even if credentials are set.
-If `allow_empty` is `false`, then connections without authentication are refused.
+If `false`, then connections without authentication are refused.
 Default value: `false`.
 -   `old` — Contains old `user` and `password` used during credential rotation.
 Several `old` sections can be specified.

 **Credential Rotation**